 Despite these limitations, the Department views the RTM methodology as a promising approach to estimating an apprehension rate that takes great advantage of USBP's collection of biometric data since 2000.
-DHS is currently working to relax certain aspects of IDA's modeling assumptions and to more fully describe the impact of each assumption on the PAR and on related model-based metrics reported above.
+In implementing the RTM methodology to produce reportable metrics, the Department made two refinements to IDA's approach in its FY 2017 report and an additional refinement in the FY 2018 report.
+These refinements had modest impacts on certain reported metrics, and certain metrics were further affected by the inclusion in this year's report of updated historical data.